“You don’t reach Serendip by plotting a course

 Serendipity Press is a brand new indie publishing house located in San Luis Obispo, California, an idyllic spot on California’s Central Coast about halfway between San Francisco and Los Angeles.

-Serendipity Press will release its first three book titles in 2016, dates to be announced.
+Serendipity Press will release its first book titles in 2018, dates to be announced.
 It is our ultimate goal to unearth, publish and promote literary gems.
 Serendipity Press is not currently accepting book manuscript submissions.

 Serendipity Press will also publish The Serendipity Review, a literary magazine committed to discovery fresh voices and shining a light on underrepresented segments of the writing community.
-The first issue of The Serendipity Review will be published in fall 2017.
+The first issue of The Serendipity Review will be published in 2018-2019.

 Finally, Serendipity Press will soon publish Lit SLO, a regional magazine focusing on art in all its forms on California’s Central Coast.